 Dr. Suzanne M. Miller, a Harvard/Stanford MD, admissions expert, and best-selling author, has dedicated herself to helping pre-meds and medical students succeed in their journey to doctorhood.
-Here, Dr. Miller provides weekly tips, updates, and great insight on how to get into medical school and residency.
+Here, Dr. Miller provides tips, updates, and great insight on how to get into medical school and residency.

 Do you have burning questions about the pre-med, medical school admission, and residency process?
 Post a comment, and I will happily answer any and all questions.

 Are you deep into medical school secondary essay madness?
 I am sure you have seen or will see secondary questions like this:

 "At the XXX Medical School, we are committed to building a